 Lastly, the consistency of a product mix is the correlation between the products.
 In other words, how closely they are related to one another.

 A product mix can be considered consistent when all the products in the assortment are more or less similar.
 Consistency can be measured in terms of product use and distribution.
-In a convenience store, for example, the Dairy category is fairly consistent as products therein such as milk and yoghurt are similar in consumption and distribution.
+In a convenience store, for example, the Dairy category is fairly consistent as products therein such as milk and yogurt are similar in consumption and distribution.

 A product mix, however, is not a one-size-fits-all decision.
 To cater to various customer segments with the right product mix for each, you may need to consider different product assortments and varieties for different clusters across your stores.
 This is referred to as dynamic clustering.

-Product Mix and its link to dynamic clustering
+Product mix and its link to dynamic clustering

 Dynamic clustering is the process of using data to group retail stores into segments based on the typical shopper of that store’s profile and to identify and predict changes in purchasing patterns.